To submit an article online, and to check the status of your submission, you need to have an account with Journal of Open Humanities Data

 Conference papers:

 Author, A. A. (year).
 Title of work.
-Retrieved month day, year, from source.
+Retrieved from source (last accessed: date).

 Many institutions now have funds available to support open access publications by their staff.